WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

 inconvenient or improper.

 S. International Users: The Site is controlled and operated within the United States.
-WGBH makes no representation that Content, materials or products available on or through the Site are appropriate or available for use outside of the United States.
+GBH makes no representation that Content, materials or products available on or through the Site are appropriate or available for use outside of the United States.
 If you access the Site from a location outside the United States, you are responsible for compliance with applicable laws, including